Admission Requirements to the Entry-Level OTD Program

 - All pre-requisite coursework earned at regionally-accredited institution(s)*

-- All courses completed within past 10 years; past 5 years preferred
+- All courses completed within past 10 years preferred

 - Transfer credit accepted by the degree-awarding institution is preferred from regionally accredited baccalaureate degree-granting institutions*

-- Minimum grade of B- preferred on four-point scale (grades of C+ or lower are not acceptable) [Due to COVID19, courses with status of P/F or U/S will be considered relative in merit to other related course grades]
+- Minimum grade of B- preferred on 4.0 scale (grades lower than C are not acceptable) [Due to COVID-19, courses with status of P/F or U/S will be considered relative in merit to other related course grades]

 - Anatomy & Physiology: Cadaver lab preferred